ryanczm/Analytic-Musings/notes/fa/fa.md

     * Problem - Both baseline and differential (ins and outs) must be comparable within league and the same units!
 In other words, the relative strength of incomings at Liverpool must be comparable to relative strength of incomings at Bournemouth, for example.
 Same for relative strength of outgoings at Liverpool and Bournemouth.
     * Example - Liverpool's 25/26 window summed it up.
 Losing Darwin, Diaz, Trent, Jota (RIP), replacing with Frimpong, Kerkez, Wirtz, Ekitike, Isak.
 Combined with Salah underperfomance, the replacements in reality just failed to fill the gaps of the leavers.
 They had a high baseline, but such a huge negative differential (weak ins and strong outs) that it hurt their core strength badly.
 The question is how we quantify that.
 Remember - consensus ex-ante 25/26 was the ins were really really strong.
 * **Core momentum feature**
-    * XG - Window of league/point-weighted gamestate-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
+    * Idea - Window of league/point-weighted gamestate-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
-    * XG Over/underperformance of goal diff - Window of league/point-weighted gamestate-weighted goal differentials - Some teams structurally over/underperform their xG, based on style factors (need to research this) or just player power (e.g outrageous goals like PSG)
+    * XG Over/underperformance of Goal Diff - Window of league/point-weighted gamestate-weighted goal differentials - Some teams structurally over/underperform their xG, based on style factors (need to research this) or just player power (e.g outrageous goals like PSG)
-    * Feature - Window function... that depends.
+    * Window Function - Equal weight (SMA), exponential decay (EMWA).
 For example, using current league position difference to predict essentially is an expanding sum window over a discretized score outcome.
-    * Feature - League/point weighting - Scale the xg difference by points differential.
+    * Team Strength Delta - Marginal XG value varies in opponent strength.
+Scale the XG difference by team strength deltas.
 To account for team strength differences.
-    * Feature - Game state weighting - For goals, scale them by goal timing: 2-0 with 90' 95' is not the same as 2-0 30' 40'.
+    * Game State Weighting - Marginal XG value varies in time.
+E.g for goals, scale them by goal timing: 2-0 with 90' 95' is not the same as 2-0 30' 40'.
 For XG, create a discretized XG curve and apply a time decay.
 * **Lineup/player selection feature**
-    * Key Idea - How alpha in picking the "best" starting XI for that opponent contributes to XG and XGA.
+    * Idea - How much alpha in picking the selected starting XI / subs for that opponent contributes relative to the theoretical ideal/maximum starting XI/subs.
+The idea sometimes managers do not pick the best
-    * Key Idea - The idea that sometimes the managers don't always put out the best starting XI.
-Remember, browse ANY pre-match thread and watch the lineup come out.
-The fans will start complaining or judging based on their rough intuition of how the XI will perform.
-That is what we want to capture.
-    * Feature - Use historical player ratings to measure effectiveness of the XI - do these capture information?
-Ratings are within-team relative performance metrics, hence need to scale within team.
-Also stats vs eye test example (e.g Gyok vs Atletico rated really low by Whoscored but high by BBC).
-For each league, we have sports journals covering for human ratings (BBC, L'Equipe, Marca, Gazetta, Kicker).
-    * Feature - Win rates with/without.
-A simple proxy calculation.
-But of course, need to account for team strength.
-    * Feature - Assuming player ratings are indicative (need to test this hypothesis somehow), we can set up a hypothetical best team strength/selection score from past player ratings.
-    * Feature - Team strength deviation from optimal + bench strength deviation from optimal for home and away.
-    * Feature - When the lineup comes out, we can calculate the delta between the observed team strength and hypothetical best team strength.
-If the manager selects a lineup far below the theoretical optimal team strength, then that is a disadvantage.
-If it is full strength, then good.
-Home and away deltas as features.
-This hinges on 1.
-How informative are statistical or journal player ratings of past performance on future performance and 2.
-How to handle non-stationarity of player strength, aka if a player is coming into good form, do we weight that more than say a historically good player having a few bad games in a row?
-    * Problem - The bench.
-Having a good bench with your high-impact substitutes can be a game changer.
-For example, Dowman played a key role in the run-in for Arsenal's 25/26 title win.
-He did the pre-assist for Gyokeres in the 2-0 win where we scored in the 90th to take the 3 points in the title race.
-    * Connection to Congestion feature - Teams rotating or playing weaker plays to rest for upcoming big games.
-E.g cup finals.
-    * Connection to Availability feature - Injured or unavailable players do not start.
-    * Example - Arteta consistently choosing Havertz, Odegaard and Zubimendi and having poor performances despite wins Towards EOS, due to injuries, puts in MLS, Eze, Trossard, the team bangs vs Fulham.
-    * Example - For example, MLS started in midfield vs Fulham on 2nd May, replacing Zubi.
-The algo would rate him low due to poor performances at LB.
-But at CM, different story (MOTM).
-So need to scrape and compare historical positions with ratings.
-* **Availability feature (injuries + reds + afcon)**
-    * Feature - An injury score where player injuries imply the squad is weakened for the next match.
-This would be tricky because of player importance and substitutability.
-    * Key Idea - We know injuries to a key player can derail an entire season.
-So this is really important.
-We've seen Arsenal without Saliba collapsing in the tail end of 22/23, and City without Rodri collapsing mid 25/26 before recovering.
-    * Problem - Problem is, need to factor how good the replacement is: aka Nico Gonzalez in for Rodri = no problem.
-Madueke in for Saka = disaster.
-    * Key Idea - The converse can happen!
-Sometimes we know as fans managers have favorites who get platformed despite performing poorly.
-    * Example - Injuries can be a blessing in disguise as the replacements are better than the injured starter!
-E.g Eze vs Odegaard, we know Eze is superior but Odegaard starts over him.
-    * Feature - Player ratings could be used to quantify quality.
-If the injured starters have worse ratings than the replacements.. maybe injury becomes a boost.
-    * Problem - Maybe starting XI is a better proxy?
+    * Ratings - Use historical player ratings to measure effectiveness of the XI.
+Statistical/algo ratings vs journal ratings.
+    * Variant - Weighing new transfers more, as existing players have already a baseline strength from last season.
+    * Variant - Weighing recent form more vs past historical form (e.g past seasons ratings with large $n$).
+Important for not-nailed on starters (aka Skelly in midfield banged vs Fulham replacing Zubimendi, but was poorly rated at LB in the past)
+    * Variant - Weighing z-scores by position group (attackers, midfielders, defenders, GK).
+Relative performance to your position group instead of your squad.
+    * Variant - Weighing journal vs algo.
+    * Variant - Theoretical ideal lineup construction algorithm
+* **Availability/injury feature**
+    * Idea - In theory, injuries to key players can damage outcomes.
+Afcon is basically an injury.
+    * Idea - Should be captured in player selection, but what if the ratings price a key player lower?
+    * Injury Separation from Player Selection - For that reason, should have an injury feature that quantifies the importance of injured players.
+And we would use player ratings over historical seasons (if there any) to get this importance.
+What if it's a new transfer?
+    * Replacement Quality Problem - In theory, a separate injury score and a player selection feature should solve the problem of the injury replacement quality option.
 * **Manager Feature**
-    * Managerial alpha - We know some managers are good.
+    * Managerial Alpha - We know some managers are good.
 For example, Carrick in 25/26 took United to top 4.
 How do we account for managerial alpha if we have a manager with no
     * H2H - Some kind of H2H manager score based on past fixtures over a long period with the same team.
 Hypothesis being certain managers just tactically have each others number.
-    * New manager bounce - Another trope in football.
+    * New Manager Bounce - Another trope in football.
 Can this add a boost to certain matches with a new manager bounce?
 But this is confounded to manager skill track record?
-    * Idea - We can quantify managerial alpha in a possible way.
-I write about it below.
-We just need lots of leagues points data, wages and transfer budget in a very wide cross-section.
+Usually happens as a firing manager is underperforming, by definition.
 * **Fatigue/Congestion/Rotation feature (minutes dispersion)**
-    * Key Idea - Idea being playing too many games in a tight schedule does impact performance vs well-rested.
+    * Idea - Idea being playing too many games in a tight schedule does impact performance vs well-rested.
+    * Example - Need to find examples where teams bust a gut early in the season, and towards the tail end, they collapse (e.g Arteta & Klopp Arsenal April collapse).
+Usually accompanied by a congested schedule and injury pileup.
-    * Feature - Fixture count, distance ran, degree of rotation/substitutions/minutes played dispersion, all impact fatigue.
+    * Feature - Fixture count, distance ran, pressing intensity, degree of rotation/substitutions/minutes played dispersion, all impact fatigue.
 Especially deep in cup runs.
+* **Motivation feature**
+    * Idea - Some kind of motivation score differential.
+Idea being that nearing end of season, say last 5 games (GW34), we have teams with increased and decreased motivation.
+    * Example - Relegation teams fighting end of the season.
+    * Example - Mid table teams with no ability to leapfrog in the table or cannot qualify for the next tier competition (CL, UEL, Conference)
+    * Example - Title winners having won already end of season (doesn't happen often in EPL though unlike BL or L1) with no motivation.
+    * Example - Sometimes, teams with nothing to play for rest players for a big game.
+    * Feature - Some kind of score that increases or decreases depending on the position in table and number of games left
+* **Style feature**
+    * Idea - The idea that certain teams styles e.g high pressing, possession, counterattack, can neutralize or be (dis) advantaged versus another style.
+We will use match aggregate statistics for this.
+But it is subjected to the game state problem: a match statistic is aggregated across the game state time series.
+    * Bogey Matchups - The football trope of the bogey team.
+Commonly found on fan forums (e.g reddit) as "folk wisdom" from watching games.
+E.g City somehow always roll over to Spurs...
+Why?
+A stylistic mismatch (possession vs counterattack specialists).
+E.g  City vs United 0-2, a weakness to counterattacks (1st goal) and crossing (2nd goal).
+    * Example - For example, apparently I read on X Hull City who got promoted for 26/27 to EPL really outperformed their XG, and this was a result of their counterattacking style.
+Possible interaction with XG feature?
 * **Home and away feature**
     * Feature - A home team score and a away team score.
     * Key Idea - Idea being certain teams have more home/away advantage than others.
 Andrew Mack's SSMIE book talks about a ZSD model for this.
 Window of points/league weighted home points vs away points difference